zebbra/neops-docs/README.md

 ## Roadmap

-We are currently working hard on the v1.0 release.
+We are currently working hard on the roadmap for 2021/2022.
 Stay tuned!

 ## Versioning